ianlshaw/redhat/README.md

 What it doesn't do:

 -  Handle outputs from dmidecode -s system-product-name other than KVM or "else".
-This means if a system returns anything other than KVM to this command, it will receive a physical NFR licence, we don't have many of these at all and as such this may cause some issues.
+This means if a system returns anything other than KVM to this command, it will receive a physical NFR licence.

 ###git_create_keys.sh